Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 After sampling a few of their finest wares, I bought a small bottle of gin infused with Sevilla oranges.
 (I really need to crack that open sometime.)

 I don’t use Yelp very often, but I now will after the awesome restaurants it found me in Glasgow!
 Best of all was Stravaigin.
 This pub, which strays the line between traditional Scottish pub and artsy establishment, serves global cuisine from local ingredients.
 I had a “smokey aubergine and chickpea pastilla, beetroot and quinoa tabbouleh, tahini remoulade, baba ghanoush” (pictured above) for £12.95 ($19.50).
-Mario had the haggis, neeps and tatties (£9.95/$15).
+My friend had the haggis, neeps and tatties (£9.95/$15).

-We also loved Ichiban, a cute and casual Wagamama-like Japanese restaurant on Queen St. A big bowl of ramen topped with vegetables and a salmon filet cost me £8.90 ($13.50).
+I also loved Ichiban, a cute and casual Wagamama-like Japanese restaurant on Queen St. A big bowl of ramen topped with vegetables and a salmon filet cost me £8.90 ($13.50).

 Emma took me out to Ketchup, right on Ashton Lane.
 The burgers are huge and have hilarious names — I went for the Incredible Hulk with bacon and peppercorn sauce (£9.50/$15).